-Dr. Feliciano's research program broadly targets mental and physical health, cognition, and aging.
-Her primary research interest is in studying and applying behavioral interventions for clinical problems and mental disorders in older adults.
-Specific areas of interest include late-life depression, co-morbid psychological and medical problems, and behavioral problems associated with dementia.
-Dr. Feliciano has many years of experience as a behavior specialist working with older adults with dementia, developmental disabilities, and adults with severe mental illness designing behavior modification programs, training staff, implementing interventions, and outcome evaluation.
+In addition to teaching and supervision, Dr. Feliciano maintains an active research program, mentoring graduate and undergraduate students within her lab.
+Her research program broadly targets mental and physical health, cognition, and aging.
+Dr. Feliciano's primary research interest is in studying and applying behavioral interventions for clinical problems and mental disorders in older adults.
+Specific areas of interest include: late-life depression, sleep disturbances, managing co-morbid psychological and medical problems, and behavioral problems associated with dementia.

-Clinical psychology, mental health and aging, and behavioral gerontology.
+Clinical psychology, mental health and aging, behavioral medicine, and behavioral gerontology

 Feliciano, L., Horning, S. M., Klebe, K. J., Anderson, S. L., Cornwell, R. E., & Davis, H. P. (2013).
 Concurrent validity of the SLUMS and MMSE among older adults.
 American Journal of Geriatric Psychiatry, 21(7), 623-630.